Sin Town (1942 film)

 Sin Town is a 1942 American Western film directed by Ray Enright and starring Constance Bennett, Broderick Crawford and Patric Knowles.
 It is set during the Texas Oil Boom of the early 20th century.
+The trio of director Enright, Crawford and Gwynne collaborated on another film the same year, Men of Texas, which also revolves, to some extent, around the newspaper industry.